wwoelmer/BOPRC_R_Course_Lesson_3/README.md

 `group_by` is a `tidyverse` function which allows you to do calculations by different groups (e.g., the LocationName column).
 It is usually paired with another function which does the calculation.
-For example, `summarise` is a `tidyverse` function which, as it sounds, summarises by a given function, typically taking the mean, minimum, or some other summary statistic.
-This function results in a short dataframe, because you’ve summarised the values.
+For example, `summarise` is another `tidyverse` function which, as it sounds, summarises by a given function.
+I often use this to take the mean, minimum, or some other summary statistic.
+This function results in a shorter dataframe, because you’ve summarised the values by your grouping factors.
 We will pair `group_by` with `summarise` to create summary statistics for each lake.

 ``` r
 wq_wide <- wq %>%